Supply Chain Exception Command Center · System of Action

 Demand team assesses impact

-Demand planning agents pull affected customer orders, rank by tier and delivery deadline, and calculate revenue exposure.
+Demand planning agents pull affected customer orders, rank by tier and delivery deadline, and calculate revenue at risk and SLA exposure.

 04